 Estimated average glucose eAG is a comfortable way to relate your A1C result to that of glucose meter reading.

 Estimated average glucose (eAG) help translate your A1C % result into mg/dl or mmol/l.
-This way it relates to the daily glucose meter reading.
+This way, it relates to the daily glucose meter reading.

 Is Hba1c an average of blood glucose levels?

 The hba1c test is not an average of blood glucose levels.
-Still, it is logical to assume high glucose level leads to more glycation and increased HbA1c.
+Still, it is logical to assume a high glucose level leads to more glycation and increased HbA1c.

 - Fasting plasma glucose level underestimates A1C.
 That is, estimated A1C based on fasting BS is lower than actual A1C.

 - Post breakfast glucose levels overestimate A1C.
-That is, estimated A1C based on post breakfast BS is higher than actual A1C.
+That is, estimated A1C based on post-breakfast BS is higher than actual A1C.